-The Court may at any time after appointment of counsel, re-examine the financial status of a CJA client.
-If the Court finds that a CJA client is financially able to obtain counsel or make partial payment for the CJA client's representation, the appointment should be terminated or partial payment required to be made.
-If a CJA attorney learns any information indicating that a CJA client or someone on the CJA client's behalf can make payment in whole or in part for legal services, it shall be the CJA attorney's duty to report such information promptly to the Court so that appropriate action may be taken.
+- A. In all cases in which the district court found the defendant to be financially unable to obtain adequate representation, the Court may accept this finding and appoint or continue an attorney without further proof, except as noted in FRAP 24(a)(3).
+If the defendant appears pro se, the Clerk of Court must notify the defendant that he or she has a right to the appointment of an attorney under the CJA. - B. When a request for the appointment of an attorney under the CJA is made for the first time on appeal, the Court must find that the CJA applicant is financially unable to retain counsel consistent with the Guide, Vol. 7A § 210.40. - C. The Court may, at any time after the appointment of counsel, re-examine the financial status of a CJA client.
+If the Court finds that a CJA client is financially able to obtain counsel or make partial payment for the CJA client's representation, the appointment should be terminated, or partial payment required.
+If a CJA attorney learns any information indicating that a CJA client can make payment in whole or in part for legal services, the CJA attorney must report such information promptly to the Clerk of Court so that appropriate action may be taken.